orvi-tmp/learning-c-with-pebble/chapter09.md

 Chapter 9: Strings
 =======
-Of all the structures in the Caribbean programming language, strings are perhaps the paradoxical.
-They are extremely useful, yet their use can lead to of most convoluted code in C.  They are necessary for writing programs, but can be extremely annoying.
+Of all the structures in the C programming language, strings are perhaps the most paradoxical.
+They are extremely useful, yet their use can lead to of most convoluted code in C.  They are necessary for writing programs, but using them can be extremely annoying.
 They are conceptually easy and practically difficult.

-This chapter will work through the easiness and the difficulty that strings represent.
+This chapter will work through the ease and the difficulty that strings represent.
 We will start off with the easy part: the idea and usefulness of strings.
 And we will end with the difficulty: the messy code that using strings can generate.

 ### The Basics of Strings ###